leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

    - intact
    - breached
    - blown_out

    date - type date

    waterbody - type string
 3. Trace the crest of each observed dam, in cases where the dam has damage, trace where the crest would be if it was intact
+4. Calculate fields

 What is this layer?
 This layer traces the top crest of a dam to show location, extent, and state of the dam.
 The options for dam_state are intact, where the dam is intact, breached, where the dam has some damage but is still ponding water at a lowered level, and blown_out where there is structural damage the whole height of the dam so it is not ponding water.

 #### Lines of Evidence:

-Significantly ponded water
+Ponded water

 Dams are generally convex with the current

 Does the dam have a mattress?
+A mattress is branches that lay on the downstream side of a dam to help dampen the strength of any overflow and prevent scouring.

 Be careful to make sure this isn't a woody debris accumulation.